 Getting a full-time job can be repetitive.
 It can be an ongoing routine of the same things every day.
 However, with welding, you’ll find yourself having fun.
 A big part of gaining skills is part of the growing process.
 You’ll find yourself wanting to improve and better yourself as a welder.

 When you’re a welder your materials are your greatest companions.
 These are the tools that will assist you to get the project done.
 In the beginning, the tools may seem overwhelming.
-There are steel sheet, light-gauge metals, and even small parts to serve as the glue for your parts.
+There are steel sheet, light-gauge metal, and even small parts to serve as the glue for your parts.
 There are many tools for different purposes.

 For every new welder, you want to consider the level you’re at.
 This way you won’t be using a tool that will slow down your welding process.
-The best beginners' welder will help you get a better idea of how to weld without any complications.
+The welders are great for hobbyists and will help you get a better idea of how to weld without any complications.
 There will be clear instructions on the manual, on how you could choose the best materials for your welding process.